 Here is how to create a Null MX record.

 Create a DNS record of type MX, with a priority of 0 (highest priority) and a target containing a full stop "." as shown below.

 For more information please click on the button below.

 NOTE: If you are using OnDMARC to protect your main domains, you will have to also add your parked / inactive domains to the tool so that you receive DMARC reports for them as well.

-To sign up to a free 14 days trial, please click on the button below.
+To sign up for a free 14-day trial, please click on the button below.